cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 Basic Cycling
 =============

+.. admonition:: Aims
+   :class: aims

+   | You will be able to:
-In this section we will look at how to write :term:`cycling` (repeating) workflows.
+   | ✅ Write simple :term:`cycling` (repeating) workflows.

 Repeating Workflows